Freeman and Oregon rush past Wyoming as Allen struggles (Sep 16, 2017) | FOX Sports

 Freeman and Oregon rush past Wyoming as Allen struggles (Sep 16, 2017)

 LARAMIE, Wyo.
+(AP) The NFL scouts came to see Josh Allen face a Power Five team.
+Instead of boosting his draft stock, the big Wyoming quarterback took a beating from Oregon.

-(AP) Royce Freeman ran for three touchdowns in the first half and Oregon roughed up Wyoming quarterback Josh Allen in a 49-13 victory over the Cowboys on Saturday night.
+Royce Freeman ran for three touchdowns in the first half and the Ducks roughed up Allen in a 49-13 victory over the Cowboys on Saturday night.

 Allen drew representatives from 16 NFL teams to War Memorial Stadium, but it was the Ducks (3-0) who impressed.
 Freeman ran for 157 yards on 30 carries and turned a screen pass into a 50-yard gain.
 Justin Herbert passed for 251 yards and a score, and added a touchdown run.